TexasCryptoSolutions/SomeGreatWordlist/README.md

 List includes: -

->2Digit_Combination : for quick 2 digit combinations without having to take CPU usage to generate in realtime.
+>1.
+2Digit_Combination : for quick 2 digit combinations without having to take CPU usage to generate in realtime.

->4_Letter_Words : A set of Filtered out words whose length is only 4
+>2.
+4_Letter_Words : A set of Filtered out words whose length is only 4
->7_Letter_Words : A set of Filtered out words whose length is only 7
+>3.
+7_Letter_Words : A set of Filtered out words whose length is only 7
->Actions_List :  List of common actions in the english alphabet.
+>4.
+Actions_List :  List of common actions in the english alphabet.
->Animals : List of animals in planet earth.
+>5.
+Animals : List of animals in planet earth.
->Common_Tech_Objects : List of common technological objects/actions
+>6.
+Common_Tech_Objects : List of common technological objects/actions